leopuleo/Discogs-Postman/README.md

 You find more informations regarding Discogs public APIs [here](https://www.discogs.com/developers/).

 ## Contibuting
-Contribution are very welcome
-If you spot any bug, open a new issue or pull request.
+Contributions are very welcome: if you spot any bug, open a new issue or pull request.

 ## Licence
 MIT